 What are the most recent developments in your field of research?

-Duran Sahin: Intraoperative ultrasound, neuronavigation, high-definition endoscopes, and advanced bipolar coagulation techniques are used to enhance the precision and safety of endoscopic colloid cyst resection.
+Cafer Ikbal Gulsever : Intraoperative ultrasound, neuronavigation, high-definition endoscopes, and advanced bipolar coagulation techniques are used to enhance the precision and safety of endoscopic colloid cyst resection.

 What technologies are currently used to advance research in your field?